MatthewTamYT/LearnPython/README.md

 # 😎 Learn Python 😎

 This is a great place to start learning Python.
-Full credit goes to Eric Matthes in his Python Crash Course, 2nd Edition Book.
+Full credit goes to Eric Matthes.